Brewers vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Brewers Betting Records & Stats

-- The Brewers have won 24 of the 42 games they were favored on the moneyline this season (57.1%).
+- The Brewers have compiled a 25-18 record in games they were favored on the moneyline (winning 58.1% of those games).

-- The Brewers have a 55.6% chance to win this matchup based on the moneyline's implied probability.
+- Based on this matchup's moneyline, the Brewers' implied win probability is 56.5%.

-- Milwaukee has combined with opponents to go over the total 38 times this season for a 38-45-5 record against the over/under.
+- Milwaukee has played in 89 games with set over/under, and have combined with opponents to go over the total 39 times (39-45-5).

 - The Brewers have covered 40% of their games this season, going 4-6-0 against the spread.